claudiovf/Ref1-Front/README.md

 # Ref1 App

 The new easy to use Formula 1 stats reference web app.
-Visit [Ref1.App](https://ref1.app) to see it live! :)
+Visit [Ref1.App](https://ref1.app) to see it live! :relaxed:

 What has
   * two thumbs